cuboost/portfolio/README.md

 ## Version

 This project is currently under development...
-The full version 1 will come out in June.
+The full version 1 will come out end of July.

 ## Todo List